DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 TestCafe Studio can capture screenshots of a browser window during test runs.
 Analyzing these screenshots helps save time on debugging and allows you to determine the reason of issues earlier.

-There are two ways to take screenshots:
+There are two ways to take screenshots.

 * Use the **Screenshot** action to take a screenshot in a particular place in a test.